The “4 Year Conversation” Building an Advising Relationship: Your Role

 These are ways you can help your advisor be most effective

-- It is your responsibility to keep records and to record your progress towards graduation.
-Print a transcript off Web4Student and bring it with you to your advising appointments.
+It is your responsibility to keep records and to record your progress towards graduation.
+Print a transcript off Web for Students and bring it with you to your advising appointments.

 Contact your advisor immediately if:

-- You are having problems with a class, an emergency prevents you from keeping up with your course work, you need help solving a problem.
+You are having problems with a class, an emergency prevents you from keeping up with your course work, or you need help solving a problem.